Small Bowel Bacterial Overgrowth

 Causes

 SIBO is often caused by a problem with the small intestine.
-Damage or defects to the intestine may slow the flow of food.
-The slowed food may encourage the increased growth of bacteria.
-Problems of the intestine may be caused by:
+Problems with the intestine may slow the flow of food.
+The slowed food may lead to more bacteria growing.
+Intestine problems may be caused by:

 • Injury